johnnycashpersonal/juck-stack/docs/HOWTO-cpu.md

 BitField objects defined before (`instr_field`, `reg_target_field`, etc.) to extract each of the fields from ```word```, construct a single `Instruction` object from those fields, and return the `Instruction` object.
+To convert an integer code `n` for an operation code into the corresponding
+`OpCode` enum value, you can write `OpCode(n)`, and similarly for condition codes.

 How can we test the instruction decoding?
 It would help to have the inverse operation, a way of converting an `Instruction` object into a single instruction word (an integer).
 That could be useful later for building an assembler also, so we might as well build it now.
-We'll add a method to the `Instruction` class to perform the conversion:
+We'll add a method to the `Instruction` class to perform the conversion.
+To convert an OpCode value `v` like `OpCode.ADD` to its integer value, write `v.value`.

 ```python
     def encode(self) -> int: